 A Research Advisory Committee is constituted in our institution by the Principal as the chairperson and the research coordinator.
 The committee consists of Heads of the departments, and senior faculty as the members to promote the research facilities of the college and fulfil the vision to inspire, guide, and coordinate the faculty and students toward research in the sciences and the humanities by means of organizing national and international conferences towards the presentation of research papers and their publication in renowned journals, research proposal submissions, and research facilities.
 The objective of the committee is to provide adequate facilities to researchers thereby encouraging research culture on the campus.
+To impart the quality of the research in the institution, the committee evaluates the research proposals and recommends the proposals for funding mechanisms.
+The committee recommends to the management the promotion of research activities among the faculty and students and promotes consultancy services and other research seed grants for innovative research activities.

-The institution is also connected with Institution Innovation Council (IIC) MHRD, New Delhi, to teach and explore innovative ideas by making the students participate in various leadership talks, workshops and competitions.
-Four faculty of our institution have completed special ambassador's training programs organized by IIC and the institution also received 3.5-star status from IIC.
-The faculty members received the Best
+The institution is also connected with the Institution Innovation Council (IIC), MHRD, New Delhi, to teach and explore innovative ideas by making the students participate in various leadership talks, workshops and competitions.
+The faculty of our institution has completed special ambassador's training programs organized by IIC and the institution also received star status from IIC.